Focus and Scope

 The journal focuses on two main areas:

-This area includes research on language teaching and learning processes, curriculum design, instructional practices, teacher education, assessment and evaluation, English language teaching (ELT), TESOL/TEFL methodologies, English for specific and academic purposes, multilingual and bilingual education, and the use of technology in language learning environments.
+This area includes research on English language teaching and learning processes, curriculum design, instructional practices, teacher education, assessment and evaluation, English language teaching (ELT), TESOL/TEFL methodologies, English for Specific Purposes, English for Academic Purposes, multilingual and bilingual education involving English, and the use of technology in English language learning environments.

-This area covers the study of language structure and use in both educational and social contexts.
-It includes, but is not limited to, phonology, morphology, syntax, semantics, pragmatics, discourse analysis, sociolinguistics, corpus linguistics, and second language acquisition.
+This area covers applied linguistic studies that are clearly related to the English language, English language education, or the use of English in educational and social contexts.
+It includes, but is not limited to, English phonology, morphology, syntax, semantics, pragmatics, discourse analysis, sociolinguistics, corpus linguistics, second language acquisition, language testing and assessment, and English use in institutional, professional, intercultural, and digital communication contexts.

 Editorial Policy

 All submissions undergo a double-blind peer-review process conducted by at least two independent reviewers.
-Editorial decisions are based on academic quality, originality, methodological rigor, and relevance to the journal’s scope.
+Editorial decisions are based on academic quality, originality, methodological rigor, and relevance to the journal’s Focus and Scope.

 The journal upholds the highest standards of publication ethics and is committed to transparency, academic integrity, and open-access dissemination of knowledge.